 could never have survived in the wild until England developed roads and

-drained most of the swamps.
+drained many of the swamps.

 Long legs get stuck in mud and Arabic stock sometimes can get stuck in only half the mud that the Highland Pony (at the top) could wade right through.
-Many horse's get stuck in mud or fall on it every year.
-If you run a google search for [mud horse stuck] you get lots of them and half of them seem to be in England (But I really think most of that is because the English love horses so much.).
+Many horse's get stuck in mud or fall in it every year.
+If you run a google search for [mud horse stuck] you get lots of them and half of them seem to be in England (But I really think most of that is because the English love their horses so much.).

-They originally were very large and tall, high stepping
+The Andalusians had the genes of these desert horses.
+They originally were very large and tall, high stepping horses with great endurance.